-

-The job of the air fuel ratio sensor is to measure the oxygen content in the exhaust and provide the feedback to the engine computer (PCM).
-Based on air fuel ratio sensor signal, the computer adjusts the air to fuel ratio
+The air-fuel ratio sensor measures the oxygen content in the exhaust and provides feedback to the engine computer.
+Based on that feedback, the computer adjusts the air to fuel ratio by varying the amount of injected fuel.

 Alternator

-An alternator is attached to the engine and run by a drive belt.
-When the engine is running, an alternator generates electric power to charge the battery.
-An alternator doesn't need any maintenance, but it can fail with mileage
+The alternator is attached to the engine and is driven by a drive belt.
+When the engine is running, an alternator generates electric power to recharge the battery.
+An alternator doesn't need any maintenance, but it can fail and will need to be rebuilt or replaced.

 Battery Sensor

-A battery current sensor or simply battery sensor measures the current to and from the battery.
-It may also monitor the condition of the battery, including the voltage, state of charge and state of health (aging).
-In some cars, it even measures the temperature of the battery.
+The battery current sensor measures the electric current to and from the battery.
+It may also monitor the voltage, state of charge, state of health (aging) and the temperature of the battery.
+Most cars have one battery sensor installed at one of the terminals.

 Blower Motor Resistor

-A blower motor resistor controls the speed of the blower motor in the manual HVAC system.
-One of the symptoms of a failed blower motor resistor is when the heating system fan only works at the highest speed setting
+The blower motor resistor is the part that controls the speed of the blower motor in the manual HVAC system.
+One of the symptoms of a failed blower motor resistor is when the blower motor works only at the highest speed setting.

 Brake Light Switch